AtTheRoot/ATR/src/content/post-1.md

 #### If I use this license, can I use it with other licenses?

 #### Is this an Open Source License?
 > No, this is an Ethical License for Open Source projects.
 To learn more about license like ours that tackle societal issues through [#stacktivism](https://stacktivism.com/post/634407295913213952), you can check out [this list aggregated by Ethical Source](https://ethicalsource.dev/licenses/).
+This license is adapted from the MIT license.
+For a more detailed explanation, please see wiki()

 #### Is ATR License enforceable?